Smithsonian/swarm-firmware/doc/swarm_network_registers.md

     - `cnt2` is count of SOWF rising edges received on eth2
     - `cnt3` is count of SOWF rising edges received on eth3

+* `network/sync_count`

+    Count of sync pulses sent to the X engines.
+This register should increment exactly once per Walsh frame.

 * `network/xid`

     Each byte is bits 12 downto 5 of the most recently received XID on each 10